bio-tools/biotoolsDocs/IFB_tools.rst

 These instructions will guide you through the steps to register your tools and databases in `bio.tools`_ and describe them to the standard required for inclusion in the next iteration of the `IFB Catalogue <https://www.france-bioinformatique.fr/en/ressources>`_ - the French national catalogue of bioinformatics resources.

-When describing your tools using *bio.tools*, there are various sources of information:
+When describing your tools using *bio.tools*, there are various sources of information amd help:

-* The *bio.tools* registration interface provides some hints, including whether attributes value are valid or not
+* The *bio.tools* registration interface provides some hints, and ensures valid values are set
 * This document provides curation guidelines tailored to the IFB catalogue, highlighting key requirements and some pitfalls
 * The biotoolsSchema documentation summarises the tool attributes, their structure, and the controlled vocabularies used
 * The *bio.tools* Curators Guide provides very detailed curation guidelines